Skip to main content

 • They understand when to stop, verify, and escalate.

-• Training completion is current and visible.
+• Compliance completion is current and visible.

 • The business can show that expectations were actually communicated and reinforced.